 The Altai are the peoples surrounding the Altai Mountains; a high range that marks the border between Russia, Mongolia and China.
 They’ve inhabited this area for over one-thousand years since their ancestors moved from the other areas in Western Asia.
-Today, in the early 21st century, there are three cities with the name Altai located within three provinces of the same name; one in Russia, one in Mongolia and one in China.
+Today, in the early 21st century, there are three different provinces with the name 'Altai': one in Russia, one in Mongolia and one in China.

 In each separate Altai province, the Altai people have been pressured, regulated, assimilated, and outnumbered by the dominant Russians, Mongolians and Han Chinese.
 Altai ethnic nationalism in turn has been suppressed in a number of ways:

 a) by denying they have a common heritage,

 b) by dividing them from each other, and